How we hire

 Familiarise yourself with the ECB and its main tasks and objectives, and think about how you could contribute to the work of the ECB and what you could bring to the specific job you are applying for.
-Find out as much as you can about the business area you are applying to work in.
-Information is available on the ECB’s website.
+Have a look at our capability framework and find out as much as you can about the business area you are applying to work in.

 Towards the end of the interview you will be given the opportunity to ask questions.
 We encourage you to refrain from asking for information that is readily available elsewhere e.g. online.

 If you travel to Frankfurt for an interview, we will reimburse you for your expenses according to our interview travel expenses guidelines.Interview travel expenses guidelines